moderndatacompany/dataos.info/docs/resources/stacks/nilus/cdc_sources/mongodb.md

 * MongoDB must run as a replica set, even for single-node deployments.
 * Nilus CDC for MongoDB relies on the `oplog.rs` collection, which is only available in replica sets.

+!!! info
+      Contact the Database Administrator (DBA) to set up and enable Change Data Capture (CDC) in MongoDB.

 ### **Enable `oplog` Access**

 * Nilus uses MongoDB’s `oplog.rs` to capture changes.